airztz/Kafka4fun/README.md

 Quickstart
 ----------

-produce-streaming-consume-web will show you how to run a local Kafka client application with functionaly like producing, real time streaming analysis, consuming and realtime output in your web broswer!
+produce-streaming-consume-web will show you how to run a local Kafka client application with functionaly like producing, real time streaming analysis, consuming and making realtime output into your web broswer!

 * You will first need to have an alive kafka cluster.